-Twelve years ago, RCA engineers startled the industry by announcing the development of a revolutionary new microphone, "the microphone without a diaphragm."
+TWELVE years ago, RCA engineers startled the industry microphone, "the microphone without a diaphragm."

 That microphone was the first velocity microphone-and, back in 1932, it was a daring innovation.
 There was some shaking of heads over the fact that it looked different, worked differently, and moved the pre-amplifier from the microphone case to the equipment rack.